Neehor/Registration-Form/README.md

 - Semantic HTML form structure
 - No JavaScript frameworks
 - No third-party libraries
-- Id naming convention for form elements:
+- Id naming convention for form elements
-  - first-name
-  - last-name
-  - email
-  - password
-  - password-confirm
-  - birth-day
-  - form-button
 - Validation message elements also have their own `id` attributes.

 ## 📋 Validation Rules